 For those who are unaware, mesothelioma is a form of aggressive cancer that can affect multiple vital organs – including the lungs and heart – and, as such, is commonly regarded as being terminal.
 Mesothelioma – as with most forms of cancer – can be organised into four different and distinct stages as the disease progresses and worsens:

-- The first stage of mesothelioma is categorized as the time when the cancerous cells (or neoplastic tumour) are localised to a single area of your body, such as your lungs.
+- The first stage of mesothelioma is categorized as the time when the cancerous cells (or neoplastic tumours) are localised to a single area of your body, such as your lungs.
 This is the most treatable stage of mesothelioma, typically through a combination of surgery and chemotherapy.
-But it can still be considerably dangerous.
+But it can still be very dangerous.